CityOfPhiladelphia/Councilmember-Lookup/README.md

 # Councilmember-Lookup
-Enter an address to retreive its Council District number as well as the name and contact information of its Council Member.
+Enter an address to retrieve its Council District number as well as the name and contact information of its Council Member.